hws0401/pbc_2020fall/README.md

 This repository contains all the homework code I've written throughout the semester.
 ## Table of Contents
 + hw0: warm up (bonus)
-calculating change
+⋅⋅calculating change
 + hw1: computers and conditionals
-calculating change but with restraints and binary decision tree
+⋅⋅calculating change but with restraints and binary decision tree
 + hw2: conditionals and iterations
-algorithms and pricing problems
+⋅⋅algorithms and pricing problems
 + hw3: lists and algorithms
-algorithms and pricing problems
+⋅⋅algorithms and pricing problems
 + QUIZ
 + MIDTERM1
 + hw4: computational thinking